Obsidian: Origin and properties

 The Natural History by the Roman writer Pliny the Elder includes a few sentences about a volcanic glass called obsidian (lapis obsidianus), discovered in Ethiopia by Obsidius, a Roman explorer.

-Obsidian is formed from quickly cooled lava, which is the parent material.
+Obsidian is formed from quickly cooled lava.
 Extrusive formation of obsidian may occur when felsic lava cools rapidly at the edges of a felsic lava flow or volcanic dome, or when lava cools during sudden contact with water or air.
 Intrusive formation of obsidian may occur when felsic lava cools along the edges of a dike.

 Tektites were once thought by many to be obsidian produced by lunar volcanic eruptions, though few scientists now adhere to this hypothesis.

 Obsidian is mineral-like, but not a true mineral because, as a glass, it is not crystalline; in addition, its composition is too variable to be classified as a mineral.
 It is sometimes classified as a mineraloid.
 Though obsidian is usually dark in color, similar to mafic rocks such as basalt, the composition of obsidian is extremely felsic.
-Obsidian consists mainly of SiO2 (silicon dioxide), usually 70% by weight or more.
+Obsidian consists mainly of SiO2 (silicon dioxide), usually 70% by weight or more; the remainder consists of variable amounts of other oxides, mostly oxides of aluminium, iron, potassium, sodium and calcium.
 Crystalline rocks with a similar composition include granite and rhyolite.
 Because obsidian is metastable at the Earth's surface (over time the glass devitrifies, becoming fine-grained mineral crystals), obsidian older than Miocene in age is rare.
 Exceptionally old obsidians include a Cretaceous welded tuff and a partially devitrified Ordovician perlite.
 This transformation of obsidian is accelerated by the presence of water.
 Although newly formed obsidian has a low water content, typically less than 1% water by weight, it becomes progressively hydrated when exposed to groundwater, forming perlite.

 Pure obsidian is usually dark in appearance, though the color varies depending on the impurities present.
 Iron and other transition elements may give the obsidian a dark brown to black color.
 Most black obsidians contain nanoinclusions of magnetite, an iron oxide.
 Very few samples of obsidian are nearly colorless.
 In some stones, the inclusion of small, white, radially clustered crystals (spherulites) of the mineral cristobalite in the black glass produce a blotchy or snowflake pattern (snowflake obsidian).
 Obsidian may contain patterns of gas bubbles remaining from the lava flow, aligned along layers created as the molten rock was flowing before being cooled.
 These bubbles can produce interesting effects such as a golden sheen (sheen obsidian).
 An iridescent, rainbow-like sheen (fire obsidian) is caused by inclusions of magnetite nanoparticles creating thin-film interference.
 Colorful, striped obsidian (rainbow obsidian) from Mexico contains oriented nanorods of hedenbergite, which cause the rainbow striping effects by thin-film interference.